 Melbourne is voted as the world’s most livable city.
 It is known for its world-class restaurants and cafes, galleries and museums, and as the cultural and sporting capital of Australia.
-Melbourne is a stylish metropolitan city with high cost of living.
-But that doesn’t mean that you can’t enjoy Melbourne on a budget.
+This is just among the reasons why you should visit Melbourne.
+However, this hip metropolitan city is also famous for its high cost of living.
+That doesn’t mean that you can’t enjoy Melbourne on a budget though.
 So without further ado, here are the 7 fun and free things to do in Melbourne, Australia.

 1. Enjoy the free trams in the city

 Melbourne has the largest streetcar network in the world, so it’s no surprise that getting on a tram is a huge attraction.
 There are two forms of free trams in the Melbourne CBD – Yarra Trams within the free tram zone, and the City Circle Tram.
 The City Circle Tram is specifically for tourists and takes you to all the major tourist attractions located around CBD including parks, Parliament House, shopping districts, theatres and of course, Flinders Street Station – all in the comfort and style of a heritage tram.

 Getting there is easy.
 You simply need to be within the boundaries of the CBD to find a City Circle Tram.
 They run both clockwise and anticlockwise and depart about every 12 minutes.
 They run daily, Sunday – Wednesday from 10am to 6pm and Thursday – Saturday from 10am to 9pm making them an ideal way to see the best of what Melbourne CBD has to offer.

 2. Check out the local wildlife in Serendip Sanctuary